"Got the job done well with no follow-ups necessary. Mindful of my cat. Would call again if necessary."

 Pest Control in Bealeton, VA

-In the history of insulation, we have used a myriad of forms, like, cork, asbestos, glass, plastic, foam, mud…just to name a few.
+In the history of insulation, we have used a myriad of forms, like, cork, asbestos, glass, plastic, foam, and mud…just to name a few.

 Egyptians, in ancient times, used insulation in their desert homes and buildings to keep cool, and in the cooler winter months, their linen clothing warmer.
 In addition, they added papyrus linings to their loincloths and skirts to keep warm in winter.
 Their homes were built of thick brick which is designed to help keep out the sun’s scorching heat in summer.